About Relief Communications

 - Creating strategic communications plans and media trainings for a variety of organizations such as The Barnes Foundation and the Free Library of Philadelphia.

 Through her work with numerous not-for-profits as staff, volunteer, and consultant, Cari has a unique perspective on their needs.
 In December 2017, Cari gave a TEDx talk, How to Make Your Story THE BIG STORY.
-In 2020, the Philadelphia Public Relations Association selected her to be inducted into their Hall of Fame.
+In 2020, the Philadelphia Public Relations Association selected her for their prestigious Hall of Fame, and she was formally inducted in 2021.
 Recently, she served as a Peer Panelist for the Philadelphia Cultural Fund.
 In 2017, she received the “40 in 40” Award from WOMEN’S WAY.
 She has co-chaired several special event committees for The Career Wardrobe and now sits on its Advisory Board.
 She also lectures to communications students periodically at colleges and universities.
 Cari holds a B.A. in English from the University of Pennsylvania.
 A native of Savannah, Georgia, she lives in Old City Philadelphia with her husband and two children.